amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Cache Federation Across OCI Regions

 Oracle Cloud Infrastructure is available globally through [regions](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm).
-In the second part of this exercise we will use the federation features of Coherence to show how a federated cache can be distributed across these regions to allow clients to be geographically local to their cache data .A second OKE cluster has been provisioned in the Frankfurt region.
+In the second part of this exercise we will use the federation features of Coherence to show how a federated cache can be distributed across these regions to allow clients to be geographically local to their cache data.
+A second OKE cluster has been provisioned in the Frankfurt region.
 We will deploy the sample application to this new Kubernetes cluster and enable the bi-directional federation of data between them.

 ## Establish Access to Frankfurt Cluster